AsperaGmbH/xlsx-reader/README.md

 $shared_strings_configuration = (new SharedStringsConfiguration())
     ->setCacheSizeKilobyte(16 * 1024)
     ->setUseOptimizedFiles(false);
-// For a full list of supported options, consult the in-code documentation of SharedStringsConfiguration.
+// For a full list of supported options and their effects, consult the in-code documentation of SharedStringsConfiguration.

 $reader_configuration = (new ReaderConfiguration())
   ->setSharedStringsConfiguration($shared_strings_configuration);